-- Must be a current/full-time student at HSU (or IELI), having attended for at least one full semester.
+- Must be a full-time and have attended HSU for at least one semester.

 - Must demonstrate interest in intercultural issues.

-- Must comfortable communicating with students who have limited English language skills.
+- Must comfortable communicating with students with limited English language skills.

 - Must be willing to e-mail/Skype with students prior to their arrival.

-- Must be willing to attend monthly 1-hour workshops.
+- Must be willing to attend a program meeting before each orientation (6x/year).